 What Are LUTs?

-LUTs are used as presets for video (and more).
-At their most technical, they’re sets of values and equations that correspond to colours in an image, adjusting saturation, contrast, and the colours themselves.
-Most LUTs are named after the look they’re supposed to emulate, and you’ll likely make your choices of which styles to use based on that.
+LUTs are useful sets of values and equations that describe the colours in an image, and we can use them to quickly adjust saturation, contrast, and the colours themselves.
+Most stylized LUTs are named after the look they’re supposed to emulate, and you’ll likely make your choices of which styles to use based on that.

-Look up tables can be used to adjust your footage for specific outcomes, like if you’re showing your video on a particular type of display (you can load them into external monitors), or they can be creative, designed to colour grade your footage to achieve a certain look.
-When you’re choosing a LUT, you need to know what effect you want and apply the style to the right kind of image.
+Look up tables can be used to adjust your footage for specific outcomes, like if you’re showing your video on a particular type of display (you can load them into external monitors, for example), or they can be creative, designed to colour grade your footage and help add a look.

-LUTs are universal in that they should work across different non-linear editing software programmes—like Premiere Pro, DaVinci Resolve, and even Photoshop—and even with videos cameras, if they support them.
+LUTs are universal in that they should work across different non-linear editing software programmes—like Premiere Pro, DaVinci Resolve, Lightroom, and Photoshop—and even onto video cameras like the BMPCC and others, if they support them.
 You could, for example, make corrections in DaVinci Resolve and export those to use in Premiere Pro.
 However, be aware that when you export a LUT it’ll only export the colour values—it won’t take anything like blur, masks, or grain.